Sonim

-Seong Son-im (born March 10, 1983), known monomyously as Sonim (ソニン, Sonin), is a Japanese actress and singer associated with Amuse Inc. She debuted in 2000 as the lead singer of the pop duo EE Jump.
+Seong Son-im (born March 10, 1983), known mononymously as Sonim (ソニン, Sonin), is a Japanese-born Korean actress and singer associated with Amuse Inc. She debuted in 2000 as the lead singer of the pop duo EE Jump.
 In 2002, she debuted as a solo singer with "Curry Rice no Onna", which then led to the release of her debut album, Hana, in 2004.

 In 2003, Sonim made her first acting appearance in the television drama High School Teacher, where she won Best Newcomer at the 36th The Television Drama Academy Award.
 Eventually, she left her idol music career to pursue theater.

 Career

-2000-2002: Debut with EE Jump
+2000–2002: Debut with EE Jump

 Sonim was inspired by Speed to become a singer and applied to several auditions, one of which happened to be for Morning Musume's 3rd generation in 1999.
 Despite not making the group, Kaoru Wada, Morning Musume's manager at the time, scouted her to be part of an upcoming group that later became EE Jump.
 In January 2000, Sonim moved to Tokyo for EE Jump's activities.
 After training in New York, EE Jump debuted in October 2000 with the song "Love is Energy!"
 On November 28, 2001, Sonim released her first solo song "Winter (Samui Kisetsu no Monogatari)" as EE Jump's fifth single.

-2002-2005: Solo music career
+2002–2005: Solo music career

 After EE Jump disbanded in April 2002, Sonim debuted as a solo singer with the release of her first single, "Curry Rice no Onna."

 In September 2006, Sonim debuted in South Korea, releasing a Korean-language version of "Curry Rice no Onna" under the title "After Love" (후애 (後愛).

 She is currently in a unit called tomboy with Akane Osawa, which debuted in November 2007.
 In 2007-2009, she starred as Kim in Japanese production of the musical Miss Saigon.
 In 2007-2011, she played the role of Johanna in the Japanese production of Sweeney Todd.